 This guide contains affiliate links.
 If you buy through them, Dwelling Well may earn a small commission at no extra cost to you.
-Our picks come from Reddit community research, never paid placement.
+Our picks come from community research, never paid placement.

 The short answer